tanbro/redis_func_cache/README.md

 - Cannot decorate a function that has an argument not serializable by [`pickle`][] or other serialization libraries, but we can work around this issue by excluding the argument from the key and hash calculations with `excludes` and/or `excludes_positional` parameters.

   - For a common method defined inside a class, the class must be serializable; otherwise, the first `self` argument cannot be serialized.
-  - For a class method (decorated by `@classmethod`), the class type itself, i.e., the first `cls` argument, must be serializable.
+  - For a class method (decorated by [`@classmethod`](https://docs.python.org/3/library/functions.html#classmethod)), the class type itself, i.e., the first `cls` argument, must be serializable.

 - Compatibility with other [decorator][]s is not guaranteed.

 - The built-in policies in `redis_func_cache.policies` use [`pickle`][] to serialize function arguments, then calculate the cache key by hashing the serialized data with `md5`. [`pickle`][] is chosen because only the hash bytes are stored in Redis, not the serialized data itself, so this is safe.
-However, [`pickle`][] causes incompatibility between different Python versions.
-If your application needs to be compatible across Python versions, you should define your own hash policy using a version-compatible serialization method, for example:
+However, [`pickle`][] causes **incompatibility between different Python versions**.
+If your application needs to be compatible across Python versions, you should use a [json][] based hash mixer, or define your own hash policy using a version-compatible serialization method, for example:

     ```python
     from redis_func_cache import RedisFuncCache